M-earnest/tutorial_jupyter_books/content/3_create/citations.md

 ## Next Section:
-In the next section, you will learn how to integrate feedback questions.
+In the next section, you will learn how to adapt the Table of Content file in order to structure your online course.

 ----